-We are a specialty pharmaceutical company focusing on developing new pharmaceuticals products that are safer and more effective than widely prescribed CNS drugs in large and growing markets.
+We are a specialty pharmaceutical company focused on developing new pharmaceuticals products that are safer and more effective than widely prescribed central nervous system, or CNS, drugs in large and growing markets.
 The ongoing advances in science and medicine provide a number of opportunities to apply known active pharmaceutical ingredients to new uses.
 We use the unfolding understanding of disease and medicine when we search for potential therapeutic solutions among prescription pharmaceutical agents that have been used safely in patients for other conditions.
 We seek to create new dose and formulation options that are tailored to the new therapeutic uses for these agents.